Tag: Pierre du Plessis

 Mona’s Wake

 A gathering of a flock of du Plessis is always a very special occasion.
 Not an orderly occasion.
 Not a quiet occasion.
 Just very special.
 Mignon, Jean-Prieur and Jacques-Herman celebrated their Mom Mona’s wonderful ninety years of Mom, Music and Magic at a wonderful venue outside Harrismith – where I forgot to take any pictures!
-If anyone has any, please share a few – especially one of that magnificent pub of Rob’s! – but also of the people, of course!
+If anyone has any, please share a few – especially one of that magnificent pub of Rob and Cindy’s! – but also of the people, of course!

 People poured out of the woodwork from far and wide.
 Austin, Texas; Vancouver, Canada – even Marquard, Free State!